You can use your existing document files — such as PDFs, Word documents, Excel sheets, and Powerpoint decks – and distribute them to employees.

 Preview

 Note: Attempting to download an attachment from the preview email will result in an error.
-The download will no longer result in an error once the campaign has been published. - Complete your campaign, including all of the Deliver settings.
+The download will no longer result in an error once the campaign has been published.

 - Click Review in the bottom right corner to review your campaign summary and projected delivery.

-- Then schedule and click Publish to publish the campaign, or Content Creators can save the campaign as a draft for review by selecting the Save icon at the top right.
+Then schedule and click Publish to publish the campaign, or Content Creators can save the campaign as a draft for review by selecting the Save icon at the top right.

 What Members See